National Labor Relations Board Reverses Significant Obama-Era Decisions

 In Valley Hospital Medical Center, the Board majority overturned Lincoln Lutheran and returned to the Bethlehem Steel standard.
 The Board distinguished dues check-off provisions and other terms that bind the parties only upon agreement to a first contract (e.g., mandatory arbitration, no-strike clauses) from those that are already in place at the beginning of the parties’ bargaining relationship, such as wages, work schedules, and benefits.
 The Board held that the former types of terms are subject to mandatory bargaining only during the term of the contract in which they appear.
 As such, once the contract expires, the employer is no longer bound by them.

 Notably, the Valley Hospital Medical Center decision does not prohibit unions from collecting dues after contract expiration.
 It simply holds that, at that point, the employer’s obligation to facilitate dues collection through payroll deductions ends.

 Employers May Require Employee Confidentiality During Workplace Investigations

-The Board majority applied the test for facially neutral rules set forth in The Boeing Co., 365 NLRB No. 154 (2017), to find investigation confidentiality rules lawful where they are limited to the duration of an investigation.
+The Board majority applied its test for facially neutral rules under The Boeing Co., 365 NLRB No. 154 (2017), finding investigation confidentiality rules lawful where they are limited to the duration of an investigation.

 If you have questions about any of these issues, please feel free to reach out to one of our experienced labor attorneys, who regularly assist employers with all types of union-related and NLRA compliance issues.